mwoon/thymio-vpl2/readme.md

+#Thymio ITS Game

+The Thymio ITS game is built on top of the [Thymio VPL Mobile](https://github.com/aseba-community/thymio-vpl2).
+The compilation instructions are exactly the same and can be found below.

+The following is taken directly from the [Thymio VPL Mobile](https://github.com/aseba-community/thymio-vpl2):

 # Thymio VPL Mobile

 A phone and tablet Visual Programming Environment for the Thymio II robot, by Stéphane Magnenat, Martin Voelkle and Maria Beltrán and contributors.